kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 Now that you have learned `how to build a simple NApp
 </napps/create_your_napp/>`_ and `how to implement a loop behavior on your NApp
 </napps/create_looping_napp/>`_, you will understand how *Kyco* deals with
-Events (|KycoEvents|_) by creating two NApps that use these events both sending and receiving them to/from the Controller (*Kyco*).
+Events (|KycoEvents|_) by creating two NApps that use these events for both sending and receiving them to/from the Controller (*Kyco*).

-The communication between the NApps and the Controller is done throught what we call Events (|KycoEvents|_).
+The communication between the NApps and the Controller is done through what we call Events (|KycoEvents|_).
 These events have specific naming rules, and we use a |pydeco|_ (``listen_to``) in order to define a method as a listener of a specific event.

-The basic naming rule for events will help you define which event you want to listen to and also help others to listen to events your NApp generate.
+The basic naming rule for events will help you define which event you want to listen to and also help others to listen to events that your NApp generates.
 Here is an example of an event name: ``kytos/of_core.messages.in.ofpt_stats_reply``.
-It is composed by two mandatory parts, ``napp_author`` (*kytos*) and ``napp_name`` (*of_core*), and another part defined by the NApp author, ``event_description`` (*messages.in.ofpt_stats_reply*).
-The first two parts helps us identify the NApp that generated the event, while the last helps identifying the event itself - a NApp can generate multiple different events.
+It is composed by two mandatory parts, ``username`` (*kytos*) and ``napp_name`` (*of_core*), and another part defined by the NApp author, the ``event_description`` (*messages.in.ofpt_stats_reply*).
+The first two parts help us identify the NApp that generated the event, while the last helps identifying the event itself - a NApp can generate many different events.

 Back to the tutorial, the first NApp will be called **ping**, and it will send ping events periodically.
-While the second NApp will be called **pong**, and it will listen to the ping events and register a pong message on the Kyco logger.
+While the second NApp will be called **pong**, and it will listen to the ping events and register a pong message in the Kyco logger.

 *****************
 The **Ping** NApp